 This course is a chronological survey of selected works of European and American painting, sculpture and architecture.
-These demonstrate both individual artists? innovative thinking and visual art?s prominent role in the formation of culture, society, and the idea of modernity in relation to historical art, urbanism, spiritualism and war. >General Education Course.
-Lecture [3.00].
+These demonstrate both individual artists' innovative thinking and visual art's prominent role in the formation of culture, society, and the idea of modernity in relation to historical art, urbanism, spiritualism and war.

-ART 105 - History of Animation (3)
+ART-105 History of Animation

 This course focuses on the history and development of animation as an art form, with particular attention to works of significant innovation and expression.
 Topics include: the earliest cinematic practices; the first animated films, 1898-1928; sociological trends such as censorship and blacklisting of American animators; Japanese animation; the commerce of animation, including discussion of the studio system; involvement of the avant-garde with animation; animation from Europe; and the development of computer animation techniques.
-Lecture [3.00].

-ART 106 - History of Graphic Design (3)
+ART-106 History of Graphic Design

-This course covers the history of communication from its origins through the industrial revolution, the invention of the printing press, major European and Asian movements, contemporary graphic design, and advertising.
-Computer and Internet - driven influences are addressed.
+This course covers the history of communication from its origins through the industrial revolution. the invention of the pringing press, major European and Asian movements, contemporary graphic design, and advertising.
+Computer and internet-driven influences are addressed.
 This course acquaints students who are considering the graphic design field as to the depth, influence, and impact of graphic design on culture and vice versa.
-Lecture [3.00]

-ART 107 - History of Photography (3)
+ART-107 History of Photography

-This course is a chronological survey of the aesthetic, historical and technical development of still photography as a major medium of artistic expression from its invention in the early 19th century to its present prominence in contemporary art. >General Education Course.
-Lecture [3.00].
+This course is a chronological survey of the aesthetic, historical and technical development of still photography as a major medium of artistic expression from its invention in the early 19th century to its present prominence in contemporary art.

-ART 108 - Sculpture 1 (3)
+ART-108 Sculpture 1

-This studio course offers an introduction and practical experience in developing sculptural work.
-Hands-on experimentation with several media and differing approaches to three-dimensional form are referenced with respect to historical and cultural influences.
+This studio course offers an introduction and practical experience in developing sculptual work.
+Hands-on experimentation with several media and differing approaches to three diminsional form are referenced with respect to historical and cultural influences.
 Students use clay, cardboard, papier mache, wire or other materials.
-Web-enhanced presentations regarding relevant artists, their works, and their techniques, will be followed by in-class studio work.
-Lecture [2.00], Lab [2.00].
+Web-enhanced presentations reradging relevant artists, their works, and their techniques, will be followed by in-class studio work.

-ART 110 - Contemporary Art 1940-Present (3)
+ART-110 Contemporary Art 1940-Present

 This course is a chronological survey of the expansion of forms, media, issues, and participants in the art made in industrial nations since World War II.
-Selected works of painting, sculpture, photography, architecture, performance, and video are examined as stylistic and historical objects addressing art history and theory, popular culture, politics, gender, race, and a trulyglobal culture. >General Education Course.
-Lecture [3.00].
+Selected works of painting, sculpture, photography, architecture, performance, and video are examined as stylistic and historical objects addressing art history and theory, popular culture, politics, gender, race, and a truly global culture.
+General Education Course > Humanities

-ART 122 - Two-Dimensional Design (3)
+ART-122 Two-Dimensional Design

 This course is an introduction to the studio skills, concepts, and language applicable to the problems of two-dimensional design as related to the visual arts.
-Lecture [2.00], Laboratory [2.00].

-ART 123 - Life Drawing I (3)
+ART-123 Life Drawing I

 This course is an intensive study of the anatomy and structure of the human figure as rendered in pencil, brush, charcoal, and ink.
 Emphasis is placed upon line perspective, form, value, and space relationships.
-Lecture [2.00], Laboratory [2.00].

-ART 124 - Drawing Fundamentals (3)
+ART-124 Drawing Fundamentals

 This course teaches free and schematic drawing skills necessary for advanced studio applications in the visual arts.
-Lecture [2.00], Laboratory [2.00].

-ART 125 - Illustration (3)
+ART-125 Illustration